syncfusion-content/predictive-analytics-docs/predictive-analytics/Statistics-for-Associations.md

 ## Comparing proportions

-####In the last five procedures that you have examined—correlations, regression, two-sample t-tests, paired t-tests, and ANOVA—the outcome variable is quantitative (i.e., an interval or ratio level of measurement).
+####In the last five procedures that you have examined correlations, regression, two-sample t-tests, paired t-tests, and ANOVA the outcome variable is quantitative (i.e., an interval or ratio level of measurement).
 This made it possible to calculate means and standard deviations that are then used in the inferential tests.
 However, there are situations where the outcome variable is categorical (i.e., a nominal or possibly ordinal level of measurement.)
 The last two sections in this chapter address those situations.
-In the case of a dichotomous outcome—that is, an outcome with only two possible values, such as yes or no, on or off, and click or don’t click, then a proportion test is an ideal way to compare the performance of two or more groups.
+In the case of a dichotomous outcome that is, an outcome with only two possible values, such as yes or no, on or off, and click or don’t click, then a proportion test is an ideal way to compare the performance of two or more groups.